uhlik/bpy/README.md

     - `Alive` `(Source: Particles)` - Use only alive particles
 * `Algorithm` `(Source: Surface)` - Point generating algorithm
     - `Weighted Random In Triangle` - Average triangle areas to approximate number of random points in each to get even distribution of points.
 If some very small polygons are left without points, increase number of samples.
 Mesh is triangulated before processing, on non-planar polygons, points will not be exactly on original polygon surface.
+    - `Poisson Disk Sampling` - Warning: slow, very slow indeed..
+Uses Weighted Random In Triangle algorithm to pregenerate samples with all its inconveniences.
 * `Approximate Number Of Points` `(Source: Surface)` - Number of points to generate, some algorithms may not generate exact number of points.
 * `Seed` `(Source: Surface)` - Random number generator seed
 * `Colors` `(Source: Vertices, Surface, Particles)` - Color source for generated point cloud